Home

 Freeview television can be prone to electrical interference which can lead to the digital TV picture freezing, with momentary pixelation or total break up.
 Electrical interference problems will always be worse on a loft aerial.
 Read the notes below to check your digital TV installation for common faults.
 Further information on these topics is available on our TV Interference and Loft Aerial Installation articles.

 One very common problem with Freeview digital terrestrial television is missing channels.
 This is nearly always due to one or more "DVB-T digital multiplexes" being received at a poor signal level, below that of the Freeview receiver signal threshold.
-6 UHF digital multiplex channels are currently transmitted in the UK with each DVB-T mux transmitting 4 or 5 digital terrestrial TV channels.
+6 UHF digital multiplex channels are currently transmitted in the UK with each DVB-T mux transmitting a group of digital terrestrial TV channels.

-It is not necessary to find out the UHF channel number or the frequencies of digital multiplexes transmitting new Freeview TV channels (such as ITV1+1) in order to add them to your EPG channel line up.
+It is not necessary to find out the UHF channel number or the frequencies of digital multiplexes transmitting new Freeview TV channels in order to add them to your EPG channel line up.
 All Freeview receivers provide an "add channels" facility in their DTT installation menu.
-Either "add channels" or do a re-installation of your Freeview box to add ITV1+1 and any other new DVB-T terrestrial digital TV channels.
+Either "add channels" or do a re-installation of your Freeview box to find and install new DVB-T terrestrial digital TV channels.
 They will then automatically appear in the Electronic Programme Guide (EPG) of your receiver.
 Click here for help.

-The EPG channel numbers of some Freeview channels changed in late 2011.
+The EPG channel numbers of some Freeview channels changed in 2013.
 It may be necessary to do a re-installation of your Freeview box to update your EPG channel line-up.
-This can be done by carrying out a new installation (from the Installer menu of your set top box).
-In many receivers "add channels" in the installation menu will update the line-up with any missing Freeview channels* and EPG channel numbering.
+This can be done by carrying out a "new installation" (from the Installer menu of your set top box or TV).
+If you receive signals from more than one transmitter, manual installation is advised to avoid installing the wrong regional TV services.

 If a property is surrounded by tall trees or where multi-path reception is experienced, it is not uncommon for Freeview signal quality to go up and down as the trees or aerial move in high winds.
 Wet leaves attenuate UHF DVB-T multiplex signals even more.
 If you get a poor Freeview TV signal and have tall trees directly in line to the transmitter, you may get problems with reception dropout under adverse weather conditions.
 Trees can attenuate the DTT signal considerably especially when leaves are wet.
 It will help if you:-

 Where Freeview TV interference, pixelation or picture breakup is experienced, always check the quality and condition of the coaxial cable used as a downlead from your aerial.
 Any cable joins should be visually checked (see "Joining Coaxial Cables" below).
-To get the best DTT reception, double screened CT100 coaxial cable should be used.
-Old TV aerials can let in water if mounted externally, so always check aerial coaxial cables for signs of water ingression or copper corrosion if your Freeview picture is breaking up.
+To get the best DTT reception, double screened coaxial cable should be used.
+The cable junction box of an old, badly weathered TV aerial could be letting in rainwater if mounted externally, so always check aerial coaxial cables for signs of water ingression or copper corrosion if your Freeview picture is breaking up.

 Badly joined coaxial cables can result in serious Freeview signal loss.
-The only acceptable method of joining TV coaxial cables is by using two F type plugs and an F Type coupler.
-Order F-connectors, aerials, aerial accessories and cheap Freeview boxes direct from Amazon.
+The only acceptable method of joining TV coaxial cables is by using two F type plugs and an F Type coupler, with self amalgamating tape to weather proof the joint.
+To apply, stretch the amalgamating tape to about twice its length and wrap the whole assembly.

 Check the wiring of all coaxial plugs from the aerial to your Freeview receiver to ensure that they are properly fitted on all peripherals and at the TV itself.
-For help in correctly fitting Belling Lee type TV plugs click here.
+See how to fit Belling Lee type TV plugs for help.

 Also check the TV socket faceplate wiring in all rooms for poor installation too, especially in new houses where workmanship can be poor.
 The screen of the coaxial cable must be corrected connected to the shield (earth) of the TV faceplate socket and the cable terminated in a tidy fashion.